MicYangChen/MicYangChen/README.md

 <h1 align="center">Hi 👋, I'm Michael Chen</h1>
-<h3 align="center">I love to work with Unity Engine and anything related to programming to become a better developer.</h3>
+<h3 align="center">I am passionate about leveraging the Unity Engine and engaging in various programming endeavors.
+My enthusiasm stems from the perpetual exploration of novel concepts and continuous learning within the field.

 - 🔭 I’m currently working on [Legends of Silvan](https://github.com/MicYangChen/2D-Platformer-RPG-Unity-Project)